JustFixNYC/tenants2/README.md

 You can do this by going to http://localhost:8000/admin/sites/site/ and clicking "add site".
 Set `domain` to localhost.norent:8000 and set `name` to norent.
 It should look like this:
 ```
 DOMAIN NAME                    DISPLAY NAME
 localhost.norent:8000          NoRent
+localhost.laletterbuilder:8000 LALetterBuilder
 ```

-This will allow you to access NoRent at `http://localhost.norent:8000/`.
+This will allow you to access NoRent at `http://localhost.norent:8000/` and LA Letter Builder at `http://localhost.laletterbuilder:8000/`.

 In general, if you add a new Django Site model, you'll need to make sure it has a domain that matches whatever domain you're visiting the